About the Indoors Use of Portable GNSS/GPS Antennas for Temporary Timing Reference Applications

 Major problems include:

-• Severe Signal Attenuation: Building materials (concrete, metalized glass, steel beams, metal roofs, etc.) weaken or block the already faint GNSS signals by 15 to 40 dB.
-They further degrade the carrier-to-noise density (C/No) and cause intermittent connection dropouts.
+Severe Signal Attenuation: Building materials (concrete, rebars, steel beams, metal roofs, metalized glass, etc.) weaken or block the already faint GNSS signals by 15 to 40 dB.
+They further degrade the carrier-to-noise density (C/No) and can cause intermittent connection dropouts.

-• Indoor RF Interference: The already faint satellite signals, even more attenuated by the obstructed sky, have to compete against powerful electromagnetic noise generated by electrical equipment, lighting systems, Wi-Fi routers, Bluetooth devices (among others), causing localized Radio Frequency Interference (RFI) that can interfere with the already weak GNSS signals.
+- Indoor RF Interference: The already faint satellite signals, further attenuated by the obstructed sky, have to compete against powerful electromagnetic noise generated by indoor electrical equipment, lighting systems, Wi-Fi routers, Bluetooth devices (among others), causing localized Radio Frequency Interference (RFI) that can interfere with the already weak GNSS signals.

-• Receiver Holdover Limitations: When indoor signal loss causes the receiver to lose lock entirely, the optional precision atomic clock enters into holdover mode, to maintain continuity.
+Receiver Holdover Limitations: When indoor signal loss causes the GNSS receiver to lose lock entirely, an optional precision atomic clock (if available) can enter into holdover mode, to maintain continuity.
 These local clocks will drift over time, degrading sub-microsecond precision if the signal is not reacquired.
+Also, the limited time allocated for field test and measurement activities may not allow for proper disciplining of an atomic clock.

 A Few Recommendations to Improve Your Odds